A member of the weasel family, skunks are a common concern among both rural and urban residents in Strathcona County.

 Behaviour

 Breeding season is February through mid-March, with a gestation period of nine weeks.
-The average litter size is four to seven young.
+The average litter size is four to seven kits.
 Juveniles disperse in late summer and can travel from five to 20 km.

 Spraying facts